Open-MBEE/exec-cameo-mdk/README.md

 Cameo MDK is a Java project that uses the [Gradle](https://gradle.org/) build tool.
 It can be imported as a Gradle project in IDEs like [IntelliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.eclipse.org/ide/).

 ## Common Tasks
+*Note starting in version 5.0 you will need to define a build profile (in `./buildProfiles`) which will house the classpath for your particular version of cameo.
+In order to retrieve this classpath, copy paste the CLASSPATH entry from your `${md.install.dir}/bin/(magicraw/csm/cea).properties` file.
+Copy the entire line into a new file and find replace the `\:` with `,` for more information refer to the existing `buildProfiles/opensource.properties`.
+Also, note that that profile should work for most 19.0sp3 installations.*

+In order to use your custom profile run any of the below commands with `-PbuildAccess=<yourProfileName>` otherwise it will default to using `opensource`.

 * `./gradlew dependencies` will download all necessary dependencies.
 * `./gradlew assemble` will compile Cameo MDK from source.
 * `./gradlew distZip` will package the installable plugin.